 Well, there you have it… that’s all I have for this post – I guess I can’t really tell you too much more until I have had a chance to experience it for myself.
 It is now less than one week until we get the flock out of here, bound for our first burn.
 Yippppeeeeeee!

-Once I get back (after sufficient recovery time), I will start working on a follow up post which will describe my entire experience including the following topics and many more that I haven’t even thought of yet:
+Once I get back (after sufficient recovery time), I will start working on a follow-up post that will describe my entire experience including the following topics and many more that I haven’t even thought of yet: